sourav673/appium-test/Privitty_README.md

 ```
 *Step 5: Sync Changes from the Public Repository*

-1. First, make sure you’re in the root directory of your private repo, then add the public Rocket.Chat repo as an upstream remote:
+1. First, make sure you’re in the root directory of your private repo, then add the public Delta Chat repo as an upstream remote:
 ```
-git remote add upstream https://github.com/RocketChat/Rocket.Chat.ReactNative.git
+git remote add upstream [https://github.com/deltachat/deltachat-android.git](https://github.com/deltachat/deltachat-android.git)
 ```

 2. Fetch changes from the upstream repository::